 The Gilman Program has produced a document, Highlighting Your Gilman Experience on LinkedIn, to provide guidance on how to include your international experience in your LinkedIn profile.
-We also have subgroups for world regions of interest as well as U.S. regions for you to connect with alumni with similar interests and that live near you.
-Links to these subgroups can be found under the About This Group section on the main Gilman LinkedIn group.

 The Middlebury Institute of International Studies at Monterey educates professionals to advance understanding, promote peace, and drive change in pursuit of a more just world.
 Graduates have meaningful careers in international affairs, international security, trade and diplomacy, environmental policy.
 The Middlebury Institute offers $10,000 scholarships, or tuition reduction to alumni of the Gilman Program to attend any of its master’s degree programs.